UN chief Antonio Guterres: 'There's no vaccine for the planet' | DW | 02.12.2020

 The report also notes that sea levels have risen at a higher rate year-on-year due partly to increased melting of ice sheets in Greenland and Antarctica.

-Meanwhile, over 80% of the ocean area has experienced at least one marine heatwave in 2020 thus far.
-In addition, 43% of the ocean experienced marine heat waves that were classified as 'strong'.
+Meanwhile, over 80% of the ocean area has experienced at least one marine heat wave in 2020.
+In addition, 43% of the ocean experienced marine heat waves that were classified as "strong."

 2019 also saw the highest ocean heat content on record.